janpeuker/awesome-tech-roles/README.md

 - [Facebook's Solution Engineering Team](https://jmperezperez.com/solutions-engineer-facebook/) - Long interview about the practical role details at Solutions Engineering Team (at Google they are called [Customer Solution Engineer in gTech](https://blog.google/inside-google/life-at-google/my-path-google/my-path-to-google-ana-lucero-esqueda/)).
 - [GitLab Migration Engineer](https://about.gitlab.com/handbook/customer-success/professional-services-engineering/gitlab-certified-migration-services-engineer/) - GitLab's Professional Services is under its Customer Success org and focuses on certifying service partners (see "Partner Engineer") with their standard methodology (see below).
 - [Hashicorp introducing Professional Services](https://www.hashicorp.com/blog/introducing-the-hashicorp-professional-service-prog) - Interesting insight how small but famous tech companies take a step towards Implementation Services.
-- [HBR Digital Transformation](https://hbr.org/2019/03/digital-transformation-is-not-about-technology) - (for comparison) Digital Transformation (["Every company wants to be a tech company"](https://www.inc.com/magazine/201605/marli-guzzetta/tech-company-definition.html) aka ["Software is easting the world"](https://medium.com/humane-tech/there-is-no-technology-industry-44774dfb3ed7#.c9xi6vier)) is the main trend tech companies plug into, this older Harvard Business Review article gives a good overview.
+- [HBR Digital Transformation](https://hbr.org/2019/03/digital-transformation-is-not-about-technology) - (For comparison) Digital Transformation (["Every company wants to be a tech company"](https://www.inc.com/magazine/201605/marli-guzzetta/tech-company-definition.html) aka ["Software is easting the world"](https://medium.com/humane-tech/there-is-no-technology-industry-44774dfb3ed7#.c9xi6vier)) is the main trend tech companies plug into, this older Harvard Business Review article gives a good overview.
 - [Scalable and seamless customer service](https://www.salesforce.com/ap/customer-success-stories/tokopedia/) - Advertorial but good example of business-focused consulting services as done by Salesforce.
 - [The 12 Worst Differentiators for Professional Services Firms](https://hingemarketing.com/blog/story/the-12-worst-differentiators-for-professional-services-firms) - Pop-up laden advertorial but good insights what to look for in professional services value propositions (which drives what the roles do).
 - [Why Doesn't Anyone Talk About Microsoft Consulting Services](https://rcpmag.com/articles/2015/12/01/silence-of-mcs.aspx) - Good historic insight into the long-term struggle to find the right balance at Microsoft between Partners and Microsoft Cross Industry Solutions / Consulting Services (XIS / MCS).